ol3gka/Task-2-3-of-contest-for-ML-engeneer/README.md

 # Tasks 2 and 3
-Solution for Tasks 2 and 3 of contest for ML engeneer position at Skoltech Applied AI Center
+Solution for Tasks 2 and 3 of contest for ML engeneer position at Skoltech Applied AI Center by Nikolaev O.V.

 # Introduction
 In root folder description of the tasks is presented